patternfetch Stock candlestick pattern API

 How is the base rate different from confidence?

 confidence is a geometric shape score (0..1) — how cleanly the candle geometry matches the textbook body/wick ratios.
-The base rate (evidence.hitRate) is separate: how often that pattern, timeframe and confidence band historically resolved its way over the next 10 bars, with a 95% CI and sample size, no lookahead, on a US-equities corpus.
+The base rate (evidence.hitRate) is separate: how often that pattern, timeframe and confidence band historically resolved its way over the next 10 bars, no lookahead, on a US-equities corpus.
+Neither can be read on its own — for that you need the third number, evidence.lift.baseline, which is the same measurement with no pattern required. evidence.lift.lift is the difference, and evidence.lift.ci95Clustered its cluster-robust interval.

 Which timeframes and tickers are supported?